Blog

 • Action: Is the company actively adopting strategies to limit emission increases and exploring ways to reduce them in the long run?

 A company demonstrating these qualities, even with rising emissions, could be on a positive trajectory.
-Imagine a company building a new data center that utilises 100% renewable energy, prioritises energy-saving technologies, and offsets any remaining emissions.
+Imagine a company building a new data center that utilises 100% renewable energy, prioritises energy-saving technologies and offsets any remaining emissions.
 While the construction phase might see a temporary rise in emissions, the company's commitment to long-term sustainability is clear.

 It's important to remember the concept of balance.
 While some companies, like our IT example, might see temporary increases, others have a greater ability to significantly reduce emissions.
 The key metric is the overall trend across an industry or the entire market.
 If the efforts of companies actively reducing emissions outweigh the temporary increases from others committed to long-term sustainability, the overall impact is positive.